Barron Canyon

 There are two main options that are shown below.
 It's either 10 portages (with 590m the longest) or 6 (with 640m the longest).

-They are reasonable portages without any killer elevations and are well maintained.
-See Jeff's Map for precise elevation information on all of the portages.
+They are reasonable portages without any killer elevations and are well-maintained.
+See Maps by Jeff for precise elevation information on all of the portages.

 Algonquin Map by Jeff The entire digital map is available online for planning.
 We highly suggest buying the map for on-the-water though.